-66.2.2 In the country of any World Rally Championship round from the start of reconnaissance until the end of the rally.
+For Manufacturers registered in the Championship, testing (as defined in Art.
+2.21) is banned: 66.2.2 In the country of any World Rally Championship round from the start of reconnaissance until the end of the rally.

-66.2.3 On any road which is or might be used as a special stage of any current Championship rally.
+66.2.3 On any road which is used as a special stage of any current Championship rally.